nginetechnologies/sceneri-common/README.md

 The library is currently provided as-is, but we encourage using it in your projects and bringing improvements back via pull requests.

 Keep in mind that Sceneri is optimized for performance, and this standard library does take shortcuts where possible - don't expect full conformance to the C++ std library.
-We follow the principle of breaking often until Sceneri is where we want it to be, so no guarantees of API & ABI stability for mow.
+We follow the principle of breaking often until Sceneri is where we want it to be, so no guarantees of API & ABI stability for now.